 These days job security and career development are not enough to keep employees motivated.
 Remote or not, people want to feel part of a workplace culture which has strong, transparent leadership.
 Transparency builds bridges between leaders and employees and engaged staff are more committed to a company vision if it is shared with them and they are made to feel part of that mission.
 Employee Apps can help bring teams together in one place to discuss ideas, learn about company initiatives and build a sense of community.

 5. Training for Success

 Covid-19 has resulted in many careers being stalled due to health concerns, disruption to routine and lack of visibility through working remotely.
 Studies are clear that those receiving regular training are happier in their roles and more likely to stay with their employer, but despite this a survey found that 26% of managers have never received management training!
 HR leads need to look at ways they can provide training to those who are working remotely.
 Online learning is nothing new, but training designed for the classroom won’t work from home.
-Try to keep sessions in short modules and track progress with training management software.
+Try to keep sessions in short modules and track progress with employee training apps.
 Better yet, use Fliplet training tools to build up training sections in your company app.
 Our content blocks will allow your teams to browse learning opportunities, view video tutorials and build a knowledge library.

 6. Human Resource Communications

 It can be very difficult to get your messages heard in a world where email inboxes are out of control, and messaging services are constantly interrupting workflows.
 Building a workplace app isn’t going to add to the flood of information – it’s there to provide better communication.
 It puts HR teams back in control so they can channel a single source of relevant content that gets heard.

 “We have used Fliplet to build an internal communications tool.
 This tool allows our entire organization of almost 200 spread across the globe to easily communicate and share information.
 Fliplet allows us to quickly post and update content” – Ken C, Consumers Goods Company.